spark-mv/cdn/install.md

 * Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs)
 * The [Hola VideoJS-based player] (https://github.com/hola/cdn/blob/master/install.md#21-using-hola-videojs-player)

-Note that you can safely add the JS code to your web page, it is disabled by default on the server side in order to protect from accidental mass deployment.
+You can safely add the JS code to your web page.
+It is disabled by default on the server side, to protect from accidental mass deployment.

-After the code is on your web pages, you can enable HolaCDN gradually in order to ensure a smooth deployment, first on your local machine (step 4) and then to a subset of users, then to all users (step 5).
+After the code is on your web pages, you will enable HolaCDN.
+First on your local machine (step 4), and then, gradually, to real (step 5).

 Examples provided throughout use MP4 video, but same syntax is used for HLS (M3U8) or HDS (F4M) videos.